 There are a lot of benefits of squat, some benefits are here to doing squat.

-3. The Squat is a big source to burn calories.
-Calorie burning is often likened with cardio exercises such as walking, running, or cycling.
+- The Squat is a big source of calories.
+Calorie burning is often likened to cardio exercises such as walking, running, or cycling.

 3.3 Tips to do the Squat at Home

-1. Make sure you have a solid floor or ground.
-Most of squat exercises need you to start with your feet slightly wider than shoulder-width aside.
+- Make sure you have a solid floor or ground.
+Most squat exercises need you to start with your feet slightly wider than shoulder-width aside.

-3. You should keep your correct.
+- You should keep your correct.
 Avoid turning your shoulders or back.
-You should just focus on keeping your spine upright and in a neutral point, with your head neutral, not staring up or down.
+You should just focus on keeping your spine upright and at a neutral point, with your head neutral, not staring up or down.

 4. The Treadmill